skibidisigmariz1/mirai-/README.md

 	About this repl!
 	</h1>

-> This is a simple messenger bot file that has been modified by Yan Maglinte from the MiraiV2 repository.
-The purpose of this repl is to maintain a friendly environment and provide educational purposes only.
-Any misbehaving commands added to this file will be solely your responsibility.

 - If you encounter any issues or have questions related to this REPL, please don't hesitate to reach out to me on Facebook.
 I'm here to assist you!